miztiik/cfn-challenges/README.md

     This is not an exhaustive list, please carry out other necessary steps as maybe applicable to your needs.

-## Who is using this
+## 📌 Who is using this

-A number of organisations are using gamification to enhance their team skills.
-This Udemy [course][100] uses this repository extensively to teach cloudformation to new beginners in AWS.
+This repository to teaches cloudformation to new developers, Solution Architects & Ops Engineers in AWS.
+Based on that knowledge these Udemy [course #1][103], [course #2][102] helps you build complete architecture in AWS.

 ### 💡 Help/Suggestions or 🐛 Bugs